Rental Verification Letter: How to Write (with Examples)

 Tips to Follow

-• Verify the identity of the applicant to see to it that the information you provide shall not be used in a manner that is disparaging to your tenant or to commit fraud thereafter.
+• Verify the identity of the applicant to see to it that the information you provide is not used in a manner that is disparaging to your tenant or to commit fraud thereafter.

 • Seek the input and confirmation of the tenant while verifying his residence.
 Many jurisdictions have tough laws in place that prohibit data from being acquired by third parties without their consent or knowledge.

-• Use the company letterhead to display this information to be able to give it the official character.
-That is the only guarantee that the recipient will deem and consider the letter satisfactory to their needs.
+• Use the company letterhead to display this information to give it an official character.
+That is the only guarantee that the recipient will deem the letter satisfactory to their needs.

-• Include a statement of character that basically vouches for the tenant and his reliability insofar as taking up the rental premises is concerned.
-That will also help to his chances of getting a rental space elsewhere.
+• Include a statement of character that basically vouchs for the tenant and his reliability insofar as taking up the rental premises is concerned.
+That will also help his chances of getting a space elsewhere.

 Conclusion

-We are now confident that you have every information at your fingertip to be able to do a great job of verifying your rental history.
-Knowing what you already know now, is it too much to ask you now to go ahead and do a great job?
-We believe just by reading the explanations above, and you will be able to do a great job!
+We are now confident that you have the information at your fingertips to be able to do a great job of verifying the rental history of a tenant.
+Knowing what you already know now, is it too much to ask you now to do a great job?
+We believe that just by reading the explanations above, you will be able to do a great job!

 About This Article